shawonNirob/student-management/README.md

-## FastAPI Backend for Student Management System
+## Student Management System, CRUD and RAG
 Create, Read, Update, and Delete student records.
 Interact with the student database using natural language.
 Simplified deployment and environment management with Docker Compose.

 ## API Documentation